-Valencia Community College in Florida offered a number of programs for under-prepared students coming to the campus for the first time – more than 100 programs, in fact.
-However, the piecemeal approach to improving student performance was still resulting in a broad achievement gap, particularly along ethnic and racial groups.
+Valencia Community College in Florida offered several programs for under-prepared students coming to the campus for the first time – more than 100 programs.
+However, the piecemeal approach to improving student performance still resulted in a broad achievement gap, particularly among ethnic and racial groups.
 When Valencia joined Achieving the Dream in 2005, the college began to take a closer look at the strategies that would yield the best results, according to a report published by the organization.
-The outcome was implemented in four phases, beginning in the 2005-06 school year and included:
+The outcome was implemented in four phases, beginning in the 2005-06 school year, and included:

 - Supplemental Learning – This was offered for both pre-college mathematics courses and three other classes the college deemed particularly difficult for incoming freshmen.

-- Learning in Community – This program coordinated instruction in two difficult course for students who linked the classes together.
+- Learning in Community – This program coordinated instruction in two difficult courses for students who linked the classes.

-- Linked Course Expansion – This stratgy brought more courses into the model listed above.
+- Linked Course Expansion – This strategy brought more courses into the abovementioned model.

-- Student Life Skills Course – This course was mandated for students who tested into developmental courses in math, English and writing.
+- Student Life Skills Course – This course was mandated for students who tested into developmental math, English, and writing courses.

 - Base groups to provide ongoing peer support